Atropine Therapy For Myopia Management

 It’s important to note that should you stop atropine therapy, your case of myopia may resume its progression as it did prior to treatment.

 How You Can Help Achieve Successful Atropine Therapy Results

 If you or a loved has myopia and receives atropine therapy, there are some things you can to help achieve the best results possible.

 Keep wearing glasses or contacts

 Patients usually need to keep wearing glasses even with a low dosage treatment of atropine drops.
 The level of their myopia typically does not progress further as much as it can without atropine therapy.

 Spend more time outdoors

 Research shows that a healthy amount of Vitamin D from natural sunlight has positive health benefits.
 It’s believed that UV rays, in limited amounts, may be able to alter the shape of the cornea.

-To schedule a consultation with Dr. Moshe Roth and find out if atropine therapy is right for you, contact our office today.
-Our doctor and the experienced staff at Family Eye Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.
+To schedule a consultation with Dr. Moshe Roth and Dr. Steffani Tiomno and to find out if atropine therapy is right for you, contact our office today.
+Our experienced staff at Family Eye Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.